lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 ### Boost Serialization

-As a first attempt to provide serialization/deserialization I decided to use **Boost::Serialization** library since it gathered high reviews in the online community and since I was already using _Boost_ for the networking modules of the system it seemed to be a great fit.
+As a first attempt to provide serialization/deserialization I decided to use **Boost::Serialization** library since it gathered high rating reviews among the online community and since I was already using _Boost_ for the networking modules of the system it seemed to be a great fit.
-The purpose of _Boost::Serialization_ library is to allow developers to provide an easy way to add serialization to their **existing** data structures without writing a lot of boilerplate code since it can be described more or less like a memory dump of the structure into a stream, which can be anything from a file, to a socket, etc.
+The purpose of _Boost::Serialization_ library is to allow developers to provide an easy way to add serialization to their **existing** data structures without writing a lot of boilerplate code since it can be described more or less like a memory dump of a data structure into a stream, which can be anything from a file, to a socket, etc.

 The integration of the library in FDB and the actual implementation was pretty straightforward and was done in a few days, since I just had to add couple of _special_ methods in each class required to be serialized according to certain library rules.
-However, the end result was really bad.
+However, the end result was really bad and disappointing.

 As I mentioned, this is more like a memory dump of the structure, including any pointers and their destination objects, in order to easily allow the deserializer to create the exact data structure.
-The caveat here is that the existing _FDB_ implementation is **very bad**!
-I really can't emphasize this enough.
+The major problem here and the reason of the bloated serialized output is that the existing _FDB_ implementation is not as space-efficient as it should be and that overhead is transferred into the serialization.
 The current data structure of an f-representation has a lot of overhead, including many unneccessary fields, keeping all the values of a Union for example as a Double-Linked-List thus introducing excessive amount of pointers and many more.
-As a result, the serialization module was dumping everything, more importantly the pointers structure, to allow recreation during deserialization leading to a bloated outcome, both in terms of raw size in bytes but also in long serialization times.
+As a result, the serialization module was dumping everything, more importantly the pointer references, to allow re-creation during deserialization leading to a bloated outcome, both in terms of raw size in bytes but also in long serialization times.

 In my first preliminary experiments the serialized representation was almost the same size as the flat-relational representation, thus completely eliminating the compression factor of FDB over flat databases, which was unacceptable!